vmware/vic-product/docs/user_doc/vic_overview/introduction.md

 ## What is vSphere Integrated Containers Engine? <a id="whats_vic_for"></a>

 vSphere Integrated Containers Engine currently offers a subset of the Docker API.
-It is designed to specifically address the provisioning of containers into production, solving many of the problems highlighted in [What Does vSphere Integrated Containers Engine Do?](#what_vic_does).
+It is designed to specifically address the provisioning of containers into production, solving many of the problems highlighted in [What Does vSphere Integrated Containers Do?](#what_vic_does).

 vSphere Integrated Containers Engine exploits the portability of the Docker image format to present itself as an enterprise deployment target.
 Developers build containers on one system and push them to a registry.
 Containers are tested by another system and are approved for production. vSphere Integrated Containers Engine can then pull the containers out of the registry and deploy them to vSphere.